-Pitting Resistance Equivalent Number (PREN) is a quick reference to the corrosion resistance of stainless steels and other corrosion resistant alloys (CRA).
+The Pitting Resistance Equivalent Number (PREN) is a quick reference to the corrosion resistance of stainless steels and other corrosion-resistant alloys (CRA).
 For 2205 it is 34, which is a significant uplift in performance compared with 316 at 25.
 Increasing the chromium content from c.18% to c.22% will improve the resistance to pitting corrosion by increasing the efficacy of the passive layer that forms when the alloy is exposed to oxygen in the environment.

 Consequently, 2205 duplex is used in a wide range of applications where Alloy 316L is not sufficient, but the cost differential to super duplex stainless steels, super austenitic stainless steels and nickel alloys is too high.
-These include:

-c) geothermal energy – depending upon the location, and therefore the composition of the liquid being handled, duplex alloys can be used in the extraction and energy recovery from the earth.
+Depending upon the location, and therefore the composition of the liquid being handled, duplex alloys can be used in the extraction and energy recovery from the earth.
 Some locations where brine is present will require super duplex or super austenitic alloys due to the more aggressive corrosion conditions.

-d) chemical industry – for a great many solutions, particularly at lower concentrations and temperatures, 2205 duplex stainless steel will give acceptable performance.
+For a great many solutions, particularly at lower concentrations and temperatures, 2205 duplex stainless steel will give acceptable performance.
 It is widely used to machine the body of smaller valves and occasionally as fasteners.

-e) marine applications – propeller drive shafts are frequently manufactured from 2205 duplex stainless steel.
+Propeller drive shafts are frequently manufactured from 2205 duplex stainless steel.
 A ground finish is often specified to reduce fouling, plus to improve the straightness during this additional processing step.
 Other applications include rudders, shaft seals, pumps, bolts, fasteners, valves and instrumentation.

-g) food production – although Alloy 316L will be the default alloy choice for most food and drink-related facilities, 2205 duplex will be used in applications such as brewery piping, evaporators, hot liquor tanks and presses where the temperature is higher, or the solution more aggressive, or the strength requirements greater.
+Although Alloy 316L will be the default alloy choice for most food and drink-related facilities, 2205 duplex will be used in applications such as brewery piping, evaporators, hot liquor tanks and presses where the temperature is higher, or the solution more aggressive, or the strength requirements greater.

-h) architectural – although most of the above applications have focused on the increased corrosion resistance, for load-bearing applications such as pedestrian footbridges, the additional strength of 2205 duplex is of benefit.
+Although most of the above applications have focused on the increased corrosion resistance, for load-bearing applications such as pedestrian footbridges, the additional strength of 2205 duplex is of benefit.

-i) oil and chemical storage tankers – for this application, the additional strength (>50%) compared with Alloy 316L goes a long way to mitigate the additional cost of this grade with the higher alloy content.
+For this application, the additional strength (>50%) compared with Alloy 316L goes a long way to mitigate the additional cost of this grade with the higher alloy content.
 It can provide the same structural performance from a lighter section, reducing the amount of metal needed as well as reduce the size of supporting structures.

 Solid bars are available ex-stock from ½” to > 16” diameter, whilst plate is available from our Portland USA warehouse at up to 1” thick.